 RISK OF SERIOUS CARDIOVASCULAR AND GASTROINTESTINAL EVENTS

-- NSAIDs may cause an increased risk of serious cardiovascular thrombotic events, myocardial infarction, and stroke, which can be fatal.
-This risk may increase with duration of use.
-Patients with cardiovascular disease or risk factors for cardiovascular disease may be at greater risk [see WARNINGS AND PRECAUTIONS].
+- Nonsteroidal anti-inflammatory drugs (NSAIDs) cause an increased risk of serious cardiovascular thrombotic events, including myocardial infarction and stroke, which can be fatal.
+This risk may occur early in treatment and may increase with duration of use [see WARNINGS AND PRECAUTIONS].

-- NSAIDs, including DUEXIS, are contraindicated for treatment of perioperative pain in the setting of coronary artery bypass graft (CABG) surgery [see WARNINGS AND PRECAUTIONS].
+- DUEXIS is contraindicated in the setting of coronary artery bypass graft (CABG) surgery [see CONTRAINDICATIONS and WARNINGS AND PRECAUTIONS].

-- NSAIDs cause an increased risk of serious gastrointestinal adverse reactions including bleeding, ulceration, and perforation of the stomach or intestines, which can be fatal.
-These reactions can occur at any time during use and without warning symptoms.
-Elderly patients are at greater risk for serious gastrointestinal events [see WARNINGS AND PRECAUTIONS].
+- NSAIDs cause an increased risk of serious gastrointestinal (GI) adverse events including bleeding, ulceration, and perforation of the stomach or intestines, which can be fatal.
+These events can occur at any time during use and without warning symptoms.
+Elderly patients and patients with a prior history of peptic ulcer disease and/or GI bleeding are at greater risk for serious GI events [see WARNINGS AND PRECAUTIONS].

-DUEXIS (ibuprofen and famotidine) is supplied as a tablet for oral administration which combines the nonsteroidal anti-inflammatory agent, ibuprofen, and the histamine H2-receptor antagonist, famotidine.
+DUEXIS (ibuprofen and famotidine) is supplied as a tablet for oral administration which combines the nonsteroidal anti-inflammatory drug, ibuprofen, and the histamine H2-receptor antagonist, famotidine.

 Ibuprofen is (±)-2-(p-isobutylphenyl)propionic acid.
 Its chemical formula is C13H18O2 and molecular weight is 206.28.
 Ibuprofen is a white powder that is very slightly soluble in water ( < 1 mg/mL) and readily soluble in organic solvents such as ethanol and acetone.
 Its structural formula is: